 The several days of parties and festivities culminate with a number of key events the final weekend of DC Black Pride.
 Many of the events take place at DC Black Pride's official host hotel, which this year is the Renaissance Washington DC Downtown.

 DC Black Pride comprises dozens of events and parties, which have typically included several men's and women's parties, a speed dating night, town hall meetings on a variety of topics, a myriad of different workshops, an exhibit hall, awards reception, a poetry slam, and a festival to close out the event.

 Also keep in mind that the annual Capital Pride Festival takes place not long after, in early June, so if you want more pride events, just stick around for another month to check out one of the nation's biggest LGBT celebrations.

 Events at DC Black Pride

-Over the course of five days, DC Black Pride is hosting a long list of events to celebrate this annual tradition including a kick-off party at the Felt Lounge in the MGM Hotel on May 22 from 7 p.m. to 2 a.m.
+Over the course of five days, DC Black Pride hosts a long list of events to celebrate this annual tradition including a kick-off party at the Felt Lounge in the MGM Hotel.

-On Thursday, May 23, the "The Set Up: Welcome to DC Party" takes place at Power Nightclub followed by an official meet and greet and happy hour on Friday afternoon at the Renaissance Washington DC Downtown, with events like open mic nights, speed dating, and parties that evening.
+In 2019, the "The Set Up: Welcome to DC Party" took place at Power Nightclub followed by an official meet and greet and happy hour at the Renaissance Washington DC Downtown.
+It included events like open mic nights, speed dating, and parties.

-Saturday is all about free workshops in the morning, then hanging out and getting to know like-minded folks at the Legendary Chill Out Day Party at the Park at 14th from 2 to 9 p.m. followed by poetry slams and dance parties.
+There were also free workshops in the morning, then hanging out and getting to know like-minded folks at the Legendary Chill Out Day Party at the Park, followed by poetry slams and dance parties.

 Where to Stay and What to Do for DC Black Pride